bazelbuild/bazel-blog/_posts/2019-05-07-builds-without-bytes.md

 Incremental builds that don't involve a shutdown will work fine.
 Please follow [#8248](https://github.com/bazelbuild/bazel/issues/8248) for the current state, progress updates and to express interest.

 ### Local file uploads and URI rewriting in the Build Event Service is disabled
 When using the build event service (BES) together with remote caching / execution URIs to files are automatically translated to remote URIs pointing to the remote cache.
 This rewriting is disabled when the `--experimental_remote_download_outputs` flag is set.
+Users of BEP / BES will see URIs referencing local paths instead of remote paths.
 Please follow [#8249](https://github.com/bazelbuild/bazel/issues/8249) for the current state, progress updates and to express interest.

 ### Remote build outputs must not be evicted
 A remote caching or execution system must not evict outputs during a build.
 That is an output of the 1st action must still be available to the 1000th action.
 Before this feature Bazel would simply reupload an output that's been evicted from the remote system but this is no longer possible.